630.231.9010

 •

 Cleanliness– the macro world is very dusty!
-As you move through the macro and
+As you move through the macro and micro world

-micro world you begin to see things through the lens that you cannot see with
+you begin to see things through the lens that you cannot see with your eye.
+That includes

-your eye.
-That includes dust and scratches.
-The item must be cleaned well and
+dust and scratches.
+The item must be cleaned well and polished if possible.
+Any flaw will be

-removed with retouching, but that ads to the cost and time.
+seen.
+Of course, these blemishes can be removed with retouching, but that ads to the cost

 Why don’t more photographers do macro and micro photography?